-Mr. KE Shifeng, aged 57, has been a Non-executive Director of the Company since December 2009.
-He has 26 years investment experience.
+Mr. KE Shifeng, aged 59, has been a Non-executive Director of the Company since December 2009.
+He has 28 years investment experience.
 Between 1997 and 2011, Mr. KE was the senior portfolio manager for Martin Currie Investment Management Limited providing research and investment management services to its clients investing in the Greater China (including Taiwan) markets.
-Mr. KE and his team ran a range of China strategies, including the China Fund Inc. (CHN US, a NYSE listed company).
-Martin Currie China Hedge Fund, Taiwan Opportunities Fund and Martin Currie China A Share Fund with total assets under management reaching US\$5.5 billion at the end of 2011.
+Mr. KE and his team ran a range of China strategies, including the China Fund Inc. (CHN US, a NYSE listed company), Martin Currie China Hedge Fund, Taiwan Opportunities Fund and Martin Currie China A Share Fund with total assets under management reaching US\$5.5 billion at the end of 2011.
 In November 2011, Mr. KE as a founding partner co-founded Open Door Group providing investment management services to foreign institutional clients investing in the Greater China area.
 In May 2017, Mr. KE with three senior investment analysts co-founded Shanghai Heartland Investment Management Limited, an onshore investment management platform providing Renminbi investment management services to domestic highnet-worth clients and institutional investors investing in the Greater China area.
 Mr. KE holds a law degree from Renmin University of China and an MBA degree from The University of Edinburgh, UK.

-Mr. TSE Yue Kit, aged 61, was re-designated as a Non-executive Director of the Company on 26 April 2022.
+Mr. TSE Yue Kit, aged 63, has been re-designated as a Non-executive Director of the Company since April 2022.
 He was an Executive Director of the Company from November 2000 to April 2022.
 Mr. TSE currently holds directorship in a subsidiary of the Company and in the Investment Manager.
 Mr. TSE was the General Manager in the Private Equity Department of China Merchants Finance Holdings Company Limited from September 2011 to September 2021.
 He retired from this position in October 2021.
 Prior to this, Mr. TSE held a number of senior positions in the China Merchants Group between 1990 and 2011.
 Mr. TSE has a number of years extensive experiences in accounting, auditing, corporate finance as well as investment.
 Mr. TSE was licensed with the Securities and Futures Commission in Hong Kong as responsible officer from April 2003 to December 2021.
 Mr. TSE obtained his bachelor's degree with honours in Accountancy from the University of Exeter, UK.

-Mr. TSANG Wah Kwong, aged 70, has been an Independent Non-executive Director of the Company since September 2012.
+Mr. TSANG Wah Kwong, aged 72, has been an Independent Non-executive Director of the Company since September 2012.
 He is a former partner of Hong Kong and China firm of PricewaterhouseCoopers.
 He has over 30 years of experience in auditing and providing support for initial public offerings and acquisition transactions.
-Currently, Mr. TSANG is an Independent Non-executive Director of a number of companies, including Sihuan Pharmaceutical Holdings Group Ltd. (Stock Code: 460.HK), TK Group (Holdings) Limited (Stock Code: 2283.
-HK) and Shirble Department Store Holdings (China) Limited (Stock Code: 312.
-HK), and an Independent Director of HUYA Inc. (listed on the New York Stock Exchange).
-Mr. TSANG was an Independent Director of Agria Corporation (formerly listed on the New York Stock Exchange) from August 2011 to October 2017, a Director of PGG Wrightson Limited (listed on the New Zealand Stock Exchange) from December 2014 to October 2017, an Independent Non-executive Director of PanAsialum Holdings Company Limited (Stock Code: 2078.HK) from January 2013 to January 2016, an Independent Non-executive Director of Ping An Securities Group (Holdings) Limited (Stock Code: 231.HK) from February 2016 to March 2020 and an Independent Non-executive Director of CA Cultural Technology Group Limited (Stock Code: 1566.HK) from November 2014 to November 2022.
+Currently, Mr. TSANG is an Independent Non-executive Director of a number of companies, including Sihuan Pharmaceutical Holdings Group Ltd. (Stock Code: 460.HK), TK Group (Holdings) Limited (Stock Code: 2283.HK) and Shirble Department Store Holdings (China) Limited (Stock Code: 312.HK), and an Independent Director of HUYA Inc. (listed on the New York Stock Exchange).
+Mr. TSANG was an Independent Non-executive Director of CA Cultural Technology Group Limited (Stock Code: 1566.HK) from November 2014 to November 2022.
 Mr. TSANG is a Fellow Member of the Hong Kong Institute of Certified Public Accountants, a Member of the Chinese Institute of Certified Public Accountants, and a Fellow Member of The Association of Chartered Certified Accountants, UK.
 Mr. TSANG received a bachelor's degree of Business Administration from the Chinese University of Hong Kong.